 - Next, tap on the “Start Recording” button.
 Instantly, Loom will start to record the screen of your meeting and pick up the audio.

-- After the meeting or once you are satisfied with the portion you need to record, simply click on the “Stop sharing” button.
+- After the meeting or when you are satisfied with the portion you need to record, click the “Stop sharing” button.

 These are the steps in recording Zoom meetings using the Loom extension.